ArturKrys/multi-agent-traffic/reports/final_report/main.typ

 The choice of algorithms should have in mind its application.
 Perhaps the users don't want to always be accelerating and braking, and would prefer a more stable speed and flow.
 On the other way, if the users want to sacrifice comfort for a more efficient flow, they could choose the Greedy or SBC strategy.

+== Solution Limitations

+The current model is a simple model, with a circular spatial domain and a fixed number of vehicles.
+It would be interesting to see how the different coordination strategies perform in a more complex spatial domain, with more vehicles and more complex traffic scenarios.

+It would also be interesting to see how the different coordination strategies perform in a more complex spatial domain, with more vehicles and more complex traffic scenarios.

 = Conclusion

 This project demonstrates the significant potential of distributed coordination strategies to achieve superior collective behavior in traffic systems.
 Our simulation framework, while being a simple model, was able to show the potential of the different coordination strategies.